Emerging technologies always encourage scrutiny and critical analysis, and ad tech is no different.

 The age of social media has forced agencies to investigate innovative ways to interact with relevant users, rather than relying on typical broadcast or digital media buys.
-And the advantages for agencies investing in ad tech are plentiful: 74% of marketers want to work with ad agencies who know how to make use of ad tech.
+And the advantages for agencies investing in ad tech are plentiful.
+Global advertising is forecast to recover to 10.4% growth, reflecting a total spend of $634 billion

 But there's still one issue: many young ad agencies are still trying to figure out what exactly ad tech is -- and how they can best use it to their advantage.

 Ad tech (short for advertising technology) is the umbrella term for the software and tools that help agencies and brands target, deliver, and analyze their digital advertising efforts.